-The amazing inca civilization, that great empire of men able to forget the extraordinary workmanship, to create an economic, social and political system considered as the most fair up to the present, benqueated an invaluable patrimony to humanity.
+The History of Machu picchu, amazing inca civilization, that great empire of men able to forget the extraordinary workmanship, to create an economic, social and political system considered as the most fair up to the present, benqueated an invaluable patrimony to humanity.

-When the Spanish invaded the tahuantinsuyo, Machu picchu was abandoned systematically by order of Manco Inca The inhabitants took with them their most valuable belongings and The new archaeological evidence shows that the people who left Machu Picchu, They burned Machu Picchu and They were never to return ever, Nowadays Machu picchu is the wonders of the world.
+When the Spanish invaded the tahuantinsuyo, Machu picchu was abandoned systematically by order of Manco Inca The inhabitants took with them their most valuable belongings and The new archaeological evidence shows that the people who left Machu Picchu, They burned Machu Picchu and, They were never to return ever, They went to the Vilcabamba jungle where they founded several cities such as Choquequirao Trek, Nowadays Machu picchu is the wonders of the world.

 In 1562, The Spanish were aware of the existence of a place called Picchu but were unable to find it.